Developing with Apache Geode

 Developing with Apache Geode explains main concepts of application programming with Apache Geode.
 It describes how to plan and implement regions, data serialization, event handling, delta propagation, transactions, and more.

 For information about Geode REST application development, see Developing REST Applications for Apache Geode.

 The Apache Geode data storage and distribution models put your data in the right place at the right time.
 You should understand all the options for data storage in Geode before you start configuring your data regions.

-In addition to basic region management, partitioned regions include options for high availability, data location control, and data balancing across the cluster.
+In addition to basic region management, partitioned regions include options for high availability, data location control, and data balancing across the distributed system.

 In addition to basic region management, distributed and replicated regions include options for things like push and pull distribution models, global locking, and region entry versions to ensure consistency across Geode members.